makerdao/community/governance/votes/Executive vote - August 20, 2021.md

 - PSM-USDC-A Fee-In (tin) will be **increased** from 0.1% to 0.2%

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- MATIC-A will be onboarded with the parameters displayed in the Proposal Details Section.
+- MATIC-A will be onboarded with the parameters displayed in the Proposal Details section.
-- PSM-PAX-A will be onboarded with the parameters displayed in the Proposal Details Section.
+- PSM-PAX-A will be onboarded with the parameters displayed in the Proposal Details section.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**